azist/tutorial-steps/src/s02-cfglog/readme.md

 Start at the root application tree and carefully examine the `_include` sections with explanations.

 > The log files would appear under `./out/{Debug|Release}/logs/{appname}/*.log` if you do not set
-> global environment variable `AZ_TEST_ROOT`.
+> global environment variable `SKY_HOME`.
 If the var is set then the log path would be rooted
 > at that location.
 The system will create `logs...` directory automatically